Pankaj Shah web agency director in London with over 20 years of experience in web design and project management

 Twitter

 Twitter is a social network website that allows you to post messages which should be short and concise.
-The idea is to post social messages which can link to other content such as an article, a product, service or video.
+The idea is to post social messages which can link to other content such as an article, a product, a service or a video.
 Twitter also allows you to upload images and videos directly into your Twitter post.

 Twitter uses the hashtag system which allows you to categorise your posts.
 You can also embed videos directly from your YouTube channel, I often do this when I want to distribute my video tutorials on Twitter.